cypress-io/cypress-documentation/source/faq/questions/using-cypress-faq.md

 You may try running the tests locally and {% url "select the Electron browser" launching-browsers#Electron-Browser %}, that's as close as you'll get with DevTools open and replicating the environment that was run headlessly.

+## {% fa fa-angle-right %} How do I run the server and tests together and then shutdown the server?

+To start the server, run the tests and then shutdown the server we recommend {% url "these NPM tools" continuous-integration#Helpers %}.

 ## {% fa fa-angle-right %} I found a bug!
 What do I do?

 - Search existing {% url "open issues" https://github.com/cypress-io/cypress/issues %}, it may already be reported!